Credit: Tom Werner / DigitalVision / Getty Images

 Lessons focus on general statistics, statistical analysis, and using built-in formulas in Excel.
 Other topics include data visualizations, an algebra refresher, regression analysis, and an introduction to calculus.
 Students who successfully finish the course get a shareable certificate of completion.

-The MBA prep course from Management Leadership for Tomorrow features a self-paced, personalized curriculum that takes 6-8 months to complete.
+The MBA Prep Fellowship from Management Leadership for Tomorrow features a personalized curriculum for underrepresented professionals.
 Students get access to mock interview practice sessions, networking opportunities with classmates, seminars, and one-on-one help.

-Course applicants need a minimum 3.3 GPA, GMAT score of at least 680 or GRE score of at least 325, and 3-5 years of post-undergraduate work experience.
-Designed to help students get into the best business schools, the course boasts that 90% of last year's participants got into a Top 10 MBA program.
+Course applicants typically need a bachelor's degree and several years of work experience.
+Designed to help students get into the best business schools, the course boasts strong placement rates into top MBA programs through intensive coaching and professional development.

 PreMBA Essentials for Professionals

 The preMBA essentials for professionals course from edX covers core business fundamentals, including accounting, finance, math, and data analysis essentials.
-The self-paced program takes about six months to complete, if students spend 3-5 hours per week on the material.
+The self-paced program takes 6 months to complete.

 Instructors are business experts from Imperial College London.
 Students develop analytical skills presenting and interpreting data, as well as an understanding of quantitative concepts in business.
-The full program normally costs $316.
+The full program bundle typically costs around $300-$600.

 Statistics Fundamentals

 Students can take GMAC's statistics fundamentals on its own or bundle it with other MBA prep courses.
 The class explores descriptive statistics, randomization, sampling, and probability theory.
-Experts teach self-paced, on-demand lessons based on real-world business case studies.
+Experts teach self-paced, on-demand lessons relevant to the GMAT Focus Data Insights section.

 The program covers how to use Excel and the basic language and math of statistics.
 Other topics include normal distributions, experimental design, and data distributions.